a-n-t-h-o-n-y/TermOx/README.md

 int main() { return ox::System{ox::Mouse_mode::Drag}.run(*pinbox_app()); }
 ```

-Although this code is somewhat less verbose than the type style, it does have
+Although this code is somewhat less verbose than the typed style, it does have
 the limitation that it cannot add named data.
 If you need to hold an `int
 count;` variable that multiple Widgets access, you need a new Widget type that
 holds that variable.